yassouali/fast.ai_notes/cutting_edge_DL/lecture9.md

 What we are going to do for this loss function is we are going to go through a matching problem where we are going to take every one of these 16 boxes and see which one of these three ground truth objects has the highest amount of overlap with a given cell.
 To do this, we have to have some way of measuring amount of overlap and a standard function for this is called Jaccard index (IoU).

-So first, we begin by calculating the jacard index for each ground truth object with all the cells in the image (4x4 cells), now in the example above we have three ground truth boxes, with 16 cells, so we have a matrix of size 3x16, each element in the jacard index of each ground truth object with each cell, and then we can see the cell with the height overlap for each ground truth (dim = 1) or the max overlap for each cell (dim = 0).
+So first, we begin by calculating the jaccard index for each ground truth object with all the cells in the image (4x4 cells), now in the example above we have three ground truth boxes, with 16 cells, so we have a matrix of size 3x16, each element in the jacard index of each ground truth object with each cell, and then we can see the cell with the height overlap for each ground truth (dim = 1) or the max overlap for each cell (dim = 0).

 ```bash
 # JACARD VALUES